 Screen/Set-up charges apply:

-(only if do less than the minimum of 12 shirts required per screen)
+ONLY if you have less than the minimum of 12 shirts:

 The more you order, the better your price will be per shirt.

 100% cotton, 100% polyester, dry fit, moisture management, moisture wicking... or a 50/50 blend is your choice.

 There could be an UP-charge for polyester shirts, usually $0.75 per print.

 We assist with artwork, design, adding text etc. (see also Bus.Cards/Art/Logos/Design) after you place an order....